 - a.
 ERS System is capable of supporting the following operation: - i.
-Regen: Braking Only, Off-Throttle, Traction Limited, Free - ii.
-Deployment: Driver Initiated (Conditionally Limited), Free - iii.
-Limp-home mode (driving at limited speed with ERS-only)
+Regen: Braking Only, Off-Throttle, Traction Limited, Free subject to equity model constraints - ii.
+Deployment: Driver Initiated (Conditionally Limited), Free subject to equity model constraints - iii.
+Limp-home mode (driving at limited speed with ERS-only) subject to equity model constraints - iv.
+ERS only usage in pitlane subject to equity model constraints and sporting regulations a.
+ERS commands and data flow are arbitrated by ACO/IMSA through a combination of the ACO/IMSA Vehicle Controller and ACO/IMSA Scrutineering Logger.
+This is performed using the CAN inputs, hardwired sensor inputs, and communication buses indicated in the following diagram: